qhool/erbi/doc/erbi_connection.md

 <br></br>

-<p>Completes the current transaction; all changes are written to the database.
+Completes the current transaction; all changes are written to the database.
-Connection</p>
+Connection
 <a name="disconnect-1"></a>

 ### disconnect/1 ###